n0th1ng-else/n0th1ng-else.github.io/articles/2023/axios-timeout-for-chunked-responses.md

 ---
 title: Axios timeout for chunked responses
 image: https://res.cloudinary.com/n0th1ngelse/image/upload/v1697661181/blog/mdvvajkly3hxqo4ywrki.jpg
 description: Axios timeout shows unexpected behavior in some specific cases.
 One can say it does not work.
-In this article, I show how to guarantee the timeout will stop executing the api request
+In this article, I show how to guarantee the timeout will stop executing the api request.
 language: en
 date: 2023-10-22
 keywords: